yunkee-lee/java-gc-test/notes.md

 	- Phase 3: Pause Mark End
 		- synchronization point
-		- weak roots cleaning (i.e. string table)
 		- short pause of 1 ms to deal with a possible race due to weak referencing
-			- if roots are too big, it bails and goes back to concurrent mark
-			- if not ended, keep trying Concurrent Mark (`ZMarkTask`)
+			- if roots are too big or this phase is not completed, ZGC keeps trying Concurrent Mark (`ZMarkTask`)
-		- liveness/reachability analysis is complete at the end of this phase
+		- liveness/reachability analysis is completed at the end of this phase

   - Phase 4: Concurrent Process Non-Strong References
     - Steps:
       - process Soft/Weak/Final/PhantomReferences
-      - process concurrent weak roots
+      - process concurrent weak roots (i.e. string table)
-      - unlink stale metadata and nmethods (native methods)
+      - unlink stale metadata (class, class loader) and nmethods (JIT-compiled native methods)
       - perform handshake
         - ensures that stale metadata and nmethods are no longer observable
         - prevent the race where a mutator first loads a pointer, which is logically null but not yet cleared